allairemorgan/InstagramTime/README.md

 ## The App

-**InstagramTime features are designed to implement seamlessly into the functionality of Instagram so as to alter but not disrupt the user experience.**
+**InstagramTime features are designed to implement seamlessly into the functionality of Instagram so as to alter but not disrupt the user experience.** Below is a walkthrough of the app and a brief explanation of how it would integrate into existing social media sites.

 InstagramTime begins by setting a time limit on scrolling on social media.